superfaceai/one-sdk/README.md

 brew install node yarn
 ```

 For development build with `make` from root.
-To create release build run `make MODE=release`.
+To create release build run `make CORE_PROFILE=release`.

 ### Docker

 Core can be built in docker to avoid installing compiler dependencies.
-Run `make CORE_DOCKER=1`.
+Run `make CORE_MODE=docker`.

 It is also possible (but not required) to build the wasi-sdk in docker `docker build -f core/Dockerfile-wasi-sdk -o core/`, but beware that this takes a really long time.